-Of the 21 females we are monitoring, 12 initiated nests.
-Seven are marked with global-position system (GPS) transmitters: one 2016 female, one 2019 female, and five 2020 females.
-Five are marked with very-high frequency (VHF) transmitters: one 2018 female, three 2019 females, and one 2020 female.
+Twelve of the 21 marked females we monitored initiated nests, an apparent nest initiation of 57%.
+Seven were marked with global-position system (GPS) transmitters: one 2016 female, one 2019 female, and five 2020 females.
+Five were marked with very-high frequency (VHF) transmitters: one 2018 female, three 2019 females, and one 2020 female.
 Six of the twelve nests failed, leaving six successful nests.
 Two nests were predated by avian species, three were mammalian, and one was unknown.